Dnt-knw/CSS-train/README.md

 ### Description

-    Wait a few seconds to see the train.
-This project includes only CSS animations.
+    ◼️ Night animation of the train leaving a tunnel ◼️ Mountains, sea and stars are depicted in the background ◼️ Wait a few seconds to see the train